Safe & Expert Addiction Treatment & Detox

 We’ll do a deep dive into what rehab is, what addictions can be treated and what happens when you attend rehab.
-The article will also explore the differences between inpatient and outpatient addiction rehab, explore free addiction treatment options and look at the importance aftercare plays in maintaining sobriety.
+The article will also explore the differences between inpatient and outpatient addiction rehab, explore addiction treatment options and look at the importance aftercare plays in maintaining sobriety.

 Download our Brochure

 What Are My Addiction Treatment Options?

 Different addiction treatment programmes will suit different people and their individual needs and life circumstances.
 Whatever type of addiction treatment you choose to partake in, the key to successfully recovering is ensuring you are engaged and committed to change.
 In this section, we’ll take a look at some of the main types of addiction treatments you can access.

 Rehabs are typically abstinence-based and involve an in-depth, comprehensive addiction treatment process.
 Inpatient treatment is the most intensive option, in which you move into the facility and focus wholly on beating your addiction.
 During outpatient treatment, you will visit the facility for scheduled appointments but remain based at home.
 At most rehab facilities you will have access to 24-7 medical care and a range of addiction treatment options to explore.

 Inpatient treatment is the most intense option, in which you move into the facility and focus wholly on beating your addiction.
 At most rehab facilities you will have access to 24-7 medical care and a range of addiction treatment options to explore.
 Inpatient addiction treatment is an excellent option for people suffering from a severe or long-standing addiction, as well as for those dealing with additional mental health challenges.